noamsml/LuaISP/README.md

 2. Error capturing -- DONE
 3. Handle multiple return values to/from lua functions gracefully -- DONE
 4. BUG: Lambda doesn't play nice with negative numbers -- FIXED, TURNS OUT ALL OF LUAISP DIDN'T
+5. BECOME MORE CONSISTENT ABOUT WHEN YOU DO AND DON'T ALLOW MUTLIPLE STATEMENTS :P

 ### And other stuff ###
 4. ???